 Never give dogs mince pies.
 The mincemeat is made up of fruit that contains raisins.
 Raisins can lead to our dogs suffering from acute kidney failure and, in rare cases, lead to death.

-If you haven’t been put of mince pies yet, then remember they usually come in a small foil case which can provide a choking hazard for our curious dogs as they
+If you haven’t been put off mince pies yet, then remember they usually come in a small foil case, which can provide a choking hazard for our curious dogs as they

-So the short answer to can dogs eat mince pies is most definitely NOT.
-However, Tesco do a dog friendly mince pie
+So the short answer to Can dogs eat mince pies is NO. However, Tesco do a dog-friendly mince pie

-If your dog does manage to get hold of a mince pie, it is important you contact your vet as soon a possible.
+If your dog manages to get hold of a mince pie, you must contact your vet as soon as possible.
 They will be able to advise you on the best course of action depending on just how much they have eaten

 You also need to keep your eye open for any of the following symptoms